dennissxz/data-science-handbook/30-ml-basics/00-ml-basics.md

 # Machine Learning Basics

 For each model, we introduce
+- Objective
+- Learning
+- Tuning
+- Properties
-- problem setup
+- Interpretation
-- learning
+- Relation
-- review
+- Extension